Avro Manchester: Design

 Vulnerable parts of the aircraft were armoured; the pilot had additional armour and bulletproof glass and an armoured bulkhead was to the rear of the navigator's position.
 The Manchester featured three hydraulically-operated turrets, located in the nose, rear and mid-upper fuselage; the addition of a ventral turret directly behind the bomb bay had been considered and tested on the second prototype, but did not feature on production aircraft.
 (Note: German pilots soon learnt of the lack of any defence in the ventral area on both the Manchester and its successor the Lancaster, and would often attack the aircraft in a manner to exploit this vulnerability.)
 Access to all crew stations was provided by a walkway and crew positions had nearby escape hatches.

 The Manchester was powered by a pair of Vulture engines; in service these proved to be extremely unreliable.
 Aviation author Jon Lake stated of the Vulture: "The engine made the Manchester mainly notable for its unreliability, poor performance, and general inadequacy to the task at hand" and attributed the aircraft's poor service record to the engine troubles.

+According to one Bomber Command pilot, Wilfred John 'Mike' Lewis:

 I was one of the six original pilots to have flown with the first Manchester squadron.
 That was a disaster.
 The aircraft itself, the airframe, had many shortcomings in equipment in the beginning, but as we found out Avro were excellent in doing modifications and re-equipping the aeroplane.
 The engines never were and never did become reliable.
 They did not give enough power for the aeroplane, so we ended up with two extremely unreliable 1,750 hp engines having to haul a 50,000-pound aircraft.
 We should really have had 2,500 hp engines.
 You felt that if you'd lost one, that was it, you weren't coming home.
 It didn't matter if you feathered the propeller or not.
 There was only one way you went and that was down.
 I have seen an aircraft doing a run up on the ground and have two pistons come right out through the side of the engine.
 The original bearings were made without any silver as an economy measure, so they weren't hard enough.
 The bearings would collapse the connecting rod and the piston would fling out through the side of the engine and bang!
 Your engine just destroyed itself.